yhtml5/yhtml5-seed/README.md

 ### Solutions

-There are so many problems when we start a front-end project, like:
+There are so many problems when we start a front-end project

-打包非常慢，不支持多页面，不知道加载了哪些模块，开发问题路径定位，
-打包模块通常非常大，没有很好拆分第三方依赖包与业务逻辑代码，没有按需加载，
-没有区分开发环境和生产环境，没有热更新等等。

 ### Feature